 To control fleas, it is important to treat affected animals, clean and vacuum regularly, and use flea preventatives.
 An insect growth regulator can also be effective in interrupting the flea life cycle.
+Here is how to break the flea life cycle.
 These steps can help prevent infestations and protect your pets and home from the negative effects of fleas:

 Treat all affected animals

 If your pets have fleas, it is important to treat them with a flea control product that is appropriate for their species and age.
 This will help to kill adult fleas and prevent them from laying eggs.